Observer's Books

 In 1942 a special edition book was brought out on "airplanes" [sic].
 This book had no number in the series, as it was brought out to help people spot enemy warplanes.
 It was reprinted in 1943 and 1945.

 The first few Observer's titles had focused on nature, but gradually subjects like geology, music and architecture were introduced.
 'Spotter' titles like Aircraft, Automobiles and Railway Locomotives proved successful.

 When Warne was acquired by Penguin Books in 1983, Warne brought out new editions of the Observer's books.
 These were slightly larger than the original books, and were in paperback, not hardback.
 The same year Penguin, started publishing their own, more up-to-date Observer's books.
 These again were of a marginally increased size over the originals, but were hardbacks.
 Like the later original Observer's books, the dust covers were laminated to the actual book.
 There were two types of the Penguin Observer's books: Bloomsbury Observer's, and Claremont Observer's, (of which there were only 12 different editions).

 After a hiatus of 17 years, Peregrine Books published the appropriately titled Observer's Book of Observer's Books in 1999, in a format that matched the original editions and was numbered 99 so as to follow on from the last 'official' title.
 As the title implies, it is a guide to the series with details of its history, authors, and print-runs.
-As a sign of the series' collectability, this potentially obscure book has been reprinted no fewer than six times.
+As a sign of the series' collectability, this potentially obscure book has been reprinted no fewer than nine times.
 The series was rounded up to 100 with the publication of Wayside and Woodland in 2003.